 United Nations Academic Impact and MCN have a combined 17 years of experience engaging undergraduate leaders and higher education for social good.
 More than 5,500 young leaders from 300 universities have already participated in MCN programs to date.
 MCN launched the Millennium Fellowship in 2013 to convene, challenge, and celebrate student leadership for social impact.
-MCN and United Nations Academic Impact (UNAI) are collaborating to take the Millennium Fellowship to the next level in 2018.
-Apply today and join an extraordinary community of young leaders advancing the Sustainable Development Goals in their respective communities.
-75% of MCN alumni go on to work in social impact careers in the public and private sectors.
+MCN and United Nations Academic Impact (UNAI) have partnered to take the Millennium Fellowship to the next level in 2018.
+Student leaders worldwide were invited to join an extraordinary community of young leaders advancing the Sustainable Development Goals in their respective communities.
+Notably, 75% of MCN alumni go on to work in social impact careers in the public and private sectors.

 2015-2016 Millennium Fellow | Columbia University, BA | Ghana